Skip to main content

 Recommended practices allow developers to focus on delivering business value instead of maintaining custom infrastructure or unsupported integrations.

-• Focus on Innovation: Developers spend more time building product features and less time maintaining foundational infrastructure.
+• Focus on Innovation: Developers spend more time building product features and less time maintaining foundational infrastructure - a compounding advantage as projects mature.

-• Stay Current: Optimizely continuously evolves its recommended stack to leverage new cloud capabilities and industry standards.
+• Stay Current: Optimizely continuously evolves its recommended stack to leverage new cloud capabilities and industry standards, meaning teams that follow the recommended path automatically benefit from platform improvements.

 Conclusion